dirusali/login/README.md

-# this is django project called login and a django app called home
-# it allows administrators to log in using their google account
+# this is django project called login and a django app called home, it allows administrators to log in using their google account

 **Setup**